 - Go-Jek and Grab – App based like Uber

-Note – Neither Blue Bird nor the app based taxis are available in Ubud.
+Note – Neither Blue Bird nor app based taxis are available in Ubud.
 You will have to haggle with a local taxi driver.
-Some of the app based taxis may also not be available in certain beaches in the south.
+Also note that some of the app based taxis may also not be available in certain beaches in the south.

 What to See